coreh/RESTore/examples/react/README.md

 It leverages the new “suspending” support in React to simplify the handling of asynchronous operations.
 It also showcases the use of:

+- Async generators to `yield` multiple resources on a single request
+- Optimistic yielding of a resource, then confirming
 - The new Context API (Available on React 16.3+)
 - `React.unstable_AsyncMode`
 - `React.Timeout`